Question: Which would you rather have — more organic traffic or better rankings?

 Wordstream’s guide on using editorial linkbait to get .edu links is a must-read.
 It uses anecdotes to explain the relevance of educational links and to show how you can create .edu link bait.

 Link bait is simply content on your site that other sites link to willingly because the content solves a problem.
+This is the type of content people will tag with a social bookmark.

 When people link to your content page on their own initiative, it means you’ve created a linkable asset.
 The intersection between link bait and linkable asset is your sweet spot for converting your prospects into customers.

 It can be a blog post, a viral podcast, an infographic or a helpful ebook.
+Ultimately, you want people to view your site with the same authority and want to tag it with a social bookmark as well.

 How to get educational backlinks: High quality links make the difference.
 After Google launched Panda, Penguin and Hummingbird algorithm updates, quality became the defining factor of a link, as opposed to quantity.

 It’s no longer a question of how many links you need to rank.
 The challenge that most SEOs and site owners face is actually getting these quality links (e.g., .edu links).
+This is where high quality, easy to use, link building software makes life just a bit easier.

 The vast majority of educational sites from top universities and colleges don’t accept guest posts.
 The ones that do accept guest articles are stricter than you can imagine.
 You can’t just write any post you want and get them to publish it.